-- A doctoral degree in clinical or counseling psychology, either independently licensed or seeking to accrue supervised postdoctoral hours towards licensure.
+- A graduate degree in clinical or counseling psychology, either independently licensed or seeking to accrue supervised postgraduate hours towards licensure.

 - Experience in the provision of adult individual psychotherapy from a trauma-informed professional lens, with a desire for further clinical experience and training concerning such.

 - A commitment to working within a multicultural systems framework and a passion for professionally serving a highly diverse urban population in a private group practice setting.

 - Familiarity with psychodynamic and contemporary psychoanalytic theories (object relations, self, intersubjective, attachment-based mentalization, and Lacanian-Freudian), along with an interest in cultivating other evidence-based modalities of therapeutic care.

 - Interest in couples therapy, the supervision and training of graduate students and interns, group therapy, and/or psychological assessment.

 - The capacity to work 2-3 evenings per week and/or Saturdays.

 Questions concerning the position may be directed to Dr. David Hoover at 312-436-1657 ext.
 1. For application, please email a cover letter, CV, and at least two professional references to firstname.lastname@example.org.
 Start date is negotiable.